raj26kumar/spamclassifier_app/README.md

 This is an end to end machine learning project.

 * Preprocessed that dataset using Natural Language Processing techniches
-* Created our naive bayes model for prediction
+* Used multinomial naive bayes for prediction
 * Then created a flask app to deployed our ml model
 * Also deployed this application using Heroku